RyanMillerC/vault-in-cluster-config/README.md

 only valid when the Vault server is running on the same cluster that needs to authenticate to Vault.

+**NOTE:** This configuration assumes Vault was initialized with [vault-init](https://github.com/RyanMillerC/vault-init).
+If you deployed Vault through other means, you may need to make slight modifications to the script.

 The script *setup.sh* will set up:

 * Enable a k8s auth engine for the cluster